Graduate Theological Union

 Core Doctoral Faculty

-JUDITH A. BERLING • GTU (Chinese and Comparative Religions) • Interreligious dialogue; student-centered pedagogy; interreligious education and theological education; East Asian spiritualities.
+JUDITH A. BERLING • GTU (Chinese and Comparative Religions) • Interreligious learning; student-centered pedagogy; interreligious education and theological education; East Asian spiritualities.

 EDUARDO FERNANDEZ, S.J. • JST (Pastoral Theology & Mission) • Relationship between faith and culture; U.S. Hispanic theology and ministry; Hispanic religious expressions; celebration of sacraments in multicultural contexts Mexican history and the history of the southwest; relationship between art, spirituality, and inculturation.

-FLORA A. KESHGEGIAN • CDSP (Pastoral Theology and Women in Ministry) • Practical theology; women in ministry; theological anthropology violence and reconciliation.
+FLORA A. KESHGEGIAN • CDSP (Pastoral Theology and Women in Ministry) • Trauma and theology; violence and suffering; theological anthropology; theologies of redemption; women's studies.

 BERNARD SCHLAGER • PSR (History/Cultural and Historical Studies of Religions) • Queer studies; medieval social and religious history; LBGTQ pastoral care.